isabela-pf/internship/Best Practices for Accessible Real-Time Collaborat a51f9b7d834749308dbffe9ec544f4ec.md

 - Users being added to channels or docs
 - Users replying to messages or comments
 - Users 'reacting' to messages or comments

+It was important to consider testing these real time collaborative platforms and their accessibility, to understand the best practices and help other developers and designers understand its importance.

 ### ***Is everything accessible out there?***